dskemp/courtdata/content/cases/ot2014/13-502/index.md

 - "Philip W. Savrin"
 roles:
 - "on behalf of the Petitioners"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting neither party"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting neither party"
 - "on behalf of the Respondents"
 tags:
 - "strict scrutiny"